DataDog/documentation/content/en/account_management/billing/custom_metrics.md

 Suppose you also wanted to tag your temperature metric by `state` (which has two values: `NY` and `Florida`).
 This means you are tagging temperature by `country`, `region`, `state`, and `city`.
 Adding the state tag doesn't increase the level of granularity already present in your dataset provided by the city tag.

-To obtain the temperature in Florida, you can simply recombine the custom metrics of:
+To obtain the temperature in Florida, you can recombine the custom metrics of:

 - `temperature{country:USA, state:Florida, city:Orlando}`
 - `temperature{country:USA, state:Florida, city:Miami}`